top of page

 The Jewish town of Korazim

-You will notice that all the buildings in this town are constructed from dark basalt stone and that the village is located on a hill, even though it is in the Jordan Rift Valley.
+You will notice that all the buildings in this town are constructed from dark basalt stone and that the village is located on a hill, even though its location is in the Jordan Rift Valley.
 How can this be?
-It is because volcanic magna flowed from the Golan into the Rift Valley and created an expanse of basalt called the Korazim Plateau.
+It is because volcanic magna flowed from the Golan into this part of the Rift Valley and created an expanse of basalt called the Korazim Plateau.
 This plateau is bounded to the north by the Hula Valley, to the south by Lake Kinneret, to the west by Mount Canaan, and to the east by the Jordan River.
-This basalt rock impeded the flow of the Jordan River and created Lake Hula and the wetlands to the north of it.
+This basalt rock also impeded the flow of the Jordan River and created Lake Hula and the wetlands to the north of the plateau.

 Do you find my website interesting and helpful?